-The Fund may use derivative instruments, such as structured notes, futures, options, warrants, currency forwards and swap agreements, to gain or hedge exposure.
-The Fund may invest up to 20% of its net assets in securities issued by other investment companies, including ETFs.
+The Fund may use derivative instruments, such as structured notes, warrants, currency forwards, futures contracts, options and swap agreements, to gain or hedge exposure to global resources, global resource companies and other assets.
+The Fund may enter into foreign currency transactions to attempt to moderate the effect of currency fluctuations.
+The Fund may write covered call options on portfolio securities to the extent that the value of all securities with respect to which covered calls are written does not exceed 10% of the Fund's net asset value.
+The Fund may also invest up to 20% of its net assets in securities issued by other investment companies, including exchange-traded funds ("ETFs").
 The Fund may also invest in money market funds, but these investments are not subject to this limitation.
 The Fund may invest in ETFs to participate in, or gain exposure to, certain market sectors, or when direct investments in certain countries are not permitted or available.